-A person who has passed the Matriculation Examination can later supplement it by taking a test that he or she has not previously taken.
+A person who has passed the Matriculation Examination can later supplement it by taking a test that they have not previously taken.
 The examination may also be supplemented by taking a test in a subject that one has already passed but at another level of difficulty.
 Supplementing the examination is possible only after the examination has been passed.
-If a candidate fails the examination, he or she has to retake the failed tests and pass the examination before being able to supplement the examination with new tests.
+If a candidate fails the examination, they have to retake the failed tests and pass the examination before being able to supplement the examination with new tests.

 Tests taken to supplement the examination are of equal value with the tests in the original examination.
 Candidates receive a separate certificate of the tests that they have taken to supplement their examination, and together with the original Matriculation Examination Certificate it is as valid as the original examination certificate.

-A candidate who has passed a test may retake it once.
+A candidate who has passed a test may retake it as many times as they want.
 There is no time limit for retaking a test that has been passed.
-If the candidate retakes a test before he or she has been awarded a Matriculation Examination Certificate, the better grade will be entered on the certificate.
-If the candidate has already been awarded the certificate, and then retakes a test and receives a better grade, he or she is given a separate certificate of the retaken test.
+If the candidate retakes a test before they have been awarded a Matriculation Examination Certificate, the better grade will be entered on the certificate.
+If the candidate has already been awarded the certificate, and then retakes a test and receives a better grade, they are given a separate certificate of the retaken test.

-A candidate who fails a compulsory test may retake the test twice in the course of three examination periods immediately following the examination period of the failed test.
-The candidate is allowed to change the failed test’s level of difficulty from advanced syllabus level to intermediate/basic syllabus level, but only after it has been verified that his or her examination still includes at least one compulsory test at an advanced syllabus level.
-If the candidate does not pass the failed test within the prescribed time limit, he or she must retake the examination in its entirety.
+A candidate who fails a compulsory test may retake the test three times in the course of three examination periods immediately following the examination period of the failed test.
+The candidate is allowed to change the failed test’s level of difficulty from advanced syllabus level to intermediate/basic syllabus level, but only after it has been verified that their examination still includes at least one compulsory test at an advanced syllabus level.
+If the candidate does not pass the failed test within the prescribed time limit, they must retake the examination in its entirety.

-A failed additional test may be retaken twice without a time limit.
+A failed additional test may be retaken as many times as wanted without a time limit.
 The level of a failed additional test cannot be changed.

 Restarting the examination

-If a candidate is currently taking the examination but wishes to restart it, he or she must make a written petition to the Board.
+If a candidate is currently taking the examination but wishes to restart it, they must make a written petition to the Board.
 The Board may permit the procedure if the candidate has a cogent reason for restarting the examination.

 Annulment of enrolment

 Enrolling for the Matriculation Examination is binding.
 If a candidate has enrolled for a test and meets the requirements to participate in it but does not turn up on the day of the test, this is interpreted as a missed attempt.
-The Board may annul a candidate’s enrolment only if he or she has a cogent reason for the annulment of which the Board agrees.
-The candidate’s petition for annulment must include a medical certificate of illness, or a certificate proving that the candidate is studying or working abroad or that his or her military service causes an impediment to participation.
+The Board may annul a candidate’s enrolment only if they have a cogent reason for the annulment of which the Board agrees.
+The candidate’s petition for annulment must include a medical certificate of illness, or a certificate proving that the candidate is studying or working abroad or that their military service causes an impediment to participation.
 Studying or working in Finland or military service without an explicit impediment does not form enough cause for annulment.
 Annulment of enrolment does not extend the time that a candidate has for passing the examination as a whole.

-Enrolment to the mother tongue test or to a language test may be annulled if the candidate has a cogent reason that prevents him or her from participating in one section or both sections of the test during one examination period.
+Enrolment to the mother tongue test may be annulled if the candidate has a cogent reason that prevents them from participating in one section or both sections of the test during one examination period.